-- BPD officers in 2022 made more arrests than were made in any of the prior four years. - Transit Ambassadors patrolled 12,058 trains and made 6,909 educational contacts. - Crisis Intervention Specialists, who are focused on connecting people in need with support services, performed nearly 1,900 welfare checks across the system in just three months. - Passenger surveys indicate a decrease in sexual harassment.
+- BPD officers in 2022 made more arrests than were made in any of the prior four years. - Transit Ambassadors patrolled 12,058 trains and made 6,909 educational contacts. - Crisis Intervention Specialists, who are focused on connecting people in need with support corvices, performed people 1,000 welfare checks of

+- Passenger surveys indicate a decrease in sexual harassment.
 In the last six months of 2021, 12% of surveyed riders said they experienced harassment at BART, compared to 9% of surveyed riders in 2022. - Electronic item thefts fell from their peak in October 2019 of 141 to 35 in October 2022.